-1. Weston-super-Mare
+1. Weston-Super-Mare

 2. Burnham-on-Sea

 If the thought of Weston Super Mare sounds a bit too busy for your liking, but you still want to stick to the South West.
-One of the best beaches near Birmingham is only a short drive away (though it is a little more difficult by train).
-Burnham-on-Sea is becoming more and more popular for its award-winning, sandy beach great for swimming, paddling and sunbathing.
+One of the best seaside towns near Birmingham is only a short drive away (though it is a little more difficult by train).
+Burnham-on-Sea is becoming more and more popular for its award-winning, sandy beach, great for swimming, paddling and sunbathing.
 While its famous pier is just a short walk away, with lots of shops and cafes close by.
 If you like, there’s also a separate area for boats and jet skis to launch.

 3. Blackpool